San Buenaventura Conservancy

 377 EAST MAIN STREET – THE FIRST POST OFFICE OF VENTURA

 This building houses the first Post Office of Ventura and was constructed in 1902.
 It was used for that purpose until 1919.
-Today is home to Kaapicat Café and Ondos Tacos & Boards and Brews.
+Today it is home to Kaapicat Café, Ondos Tacos and Boards and Brews.
 It is Ventura City landmark No. 25.

 394 EAST MAIN STREET – THE BANK OF ITALY